 A study published by the U.S. National Library of Medicine made it clear that the use of support groups improves the quality of life of those suffering from chronic disease.

 The goal of support groups is to bring people together who need help and reassurance.
-Those in attendance are going through similar experiences and can offer a unique perspective that a therapist doesn’t have, family lacks, and even friends can’t see.
+Those in attendance are going through similar experiences and can offer a unique perspective that a therapist doesn’t have, family lacks and even friends can’t see.

 Support groups for those with alcohol and drug addiction tend to revolve around dealing with crisis situations or triggers that could put you at risk of relapsing.
 But you can also use them to share successes and triumphant moments when you want to tell someone who truly understands.

 In support groups, you have the opportunity to listen, share, express feelings, talk about struggles and learn strategies for dealing with day-to-day life.
 Support groups don’t replace your doctors and therapists.
-They supplement the help you receive and, in many cases, provide a constant outlet for your emotional and physical well-being.
+They supplement the help you receive and, in many cases, provide an outlet for your emotional and physical well-being.

 Types of Support Groups

 Support groups exist for many needs and follow various formats or treatment methods.
+Some focus on the individual, whether they’re struggling with a mental illness or addiction, while others are support groups for families of addicts.

 Depression Support Groups

 If you’re being treated for depression, having a support group can help you get firsthand knowledge and encouragement from those who are also battling this condition.
 You can talk openly about how you feel and discuss the strategies you use to overcome challenges.
-If you are feeling scared or overwhelmed by the day’s events, a support group may give you the knowledge you need to reassure yourself.
+If you’re feeling scared or overwhelmed by the day’s events, a support group may give you the knowledge you need to reassure yourself.

 Anxiety Support Group